 Stepper motor drivers

-Stepper motor drivers do not have any progamming capability and rely solely on external signals.
-They are therefore simple and low cost devices that are often compact enough to be mounted on the motor itself, saving space and wiring.
+Stepper motor drivers do not have any programming capability and therefore rely solely on external signals.
+They are therefore simple and low cost devices that are often compact enough to be mounted on the motor itself.
+This saves space and wiring.

 DC motor controllers

 DC motor controllers provide open loop speed control and motion sequencing for brushed and brushless motors.
 These are distinct from servo controllers which require a feedback device (usually an encoder) for more precise speed and position control.

 A servo drive is an amplifier that provides power and closed-loop speed and postion control for servo motors in response to a position or velocity demand from an external device like a motion controller or PLC.
 Feedback from a position sensor and sophisticated control loops give the optimum response to any demand.